hugsy/gef/docs/commands/config.md

-## Command config
+## Command config ##

-`gef` can also be configured at runtime through a configuration file locate at `~/.gef.rc`.
+In addition to reading its config from _~/.gef.rc~, `gef` can also be configured at runtime with the `gef config` command.

-To view all the defined settings for all commands loaded:
+To view all settings for all commands loaded:
 ```
 gef➤  gef config
 ```
 ![gef-config](https://i.imgur.com/bd2ZqsU.png)

-Or get one setting value:
+Or to get one setting value:
 ```
 gef➤  gef config pcustom.struct_path
 ```